daattali/beautiful-jekyll/_posts/2024-03-15-Tryhackme-simpleCTF.md

    Answer: secret

    To find the password, I tried to perform SQL injection.
-At first, I downloaded the python code on the CVE website and then ran the python code with the IP address and wordlist to crack the password.
+At first, I downloaded the python source code of its vulnerability on the CVE website and then ran the python code with the IP address and wordlist to crack the password.

    ![python](/assets/img/tryhackme/simpleCTF/Screenshot%202024-03-15%20at%2020.54.56.png)